spatialos/UnrealGDK/README.md

 We have released the GDK for Unreal this early in development because we want your feedback.
 Please come and talk to us about the software and the documentation via: [Discord](https://discordapp.com/channels/311273633307951114/339471548647866368) - [Forums](https://forums.improbable.io/) - [GitHub issues in this repository](https://github.com/spatialos/UnrealGDK/issues).

 ## Where to get the GDK and related projects
-The GDK and its example projects are available on GitHub.
+The GDK and its related projects are available on GitHub.
 * [GDK: github.com/spatialos/UnrealGDK](https://github.com/spatialos/UnrealGDK)
 * [The SpatialOS Unreal Engine fork](https://github.com/improbableio/UnrealEngine/tree/4.20-SpatialOSUnrealGDK)
 **NOTE:** This link may give you a 404.

+In order to get access to this fork, you need to link your GitHub account to a verified Epic Games account, and to have agreed to Epic's license.
+You will not be able to use the GDK for Unreal without doing this first.
+To do this, see the [Unreal documentation](https://www.unrealengine.com/en-US/ue4-on-github).
 * [Starter Project](https://github.com/spatialos/UnrealGDKStarterProject)
 * [Third-Person Shooter game](https://github.com/spatialos/UnrealGDKThirdPersonShooter) (Not actively developed)
 * [The Test Suite](https://github.com/spatialos/UnrealGDKTestSuite)</br>

-In order to get access to this fork, you need to link your GitHub account to a verified Epic Games account, and to have agreed to Epic's license.
-You will not be able to use the GDK for Unreal without doing this first.
-To do this, see the [Unreal documentation](https://www.unrealengine.com/en-US/ue4-on-github).

 ------